The Fundamentals of Eye Contact

-If you get a sense that someone is feeling uncomfortable with your eye contact (because they often look down or away during the conversation) I recommend that you occasionally break the eye contact for a one to two seconds.
+If you get a sense that someone is feeling uncomfortable with your eye contact (because they often look down or away during the conversation), I recommend that you occasionally break the eye contact for one to two seconds.
 This should put the person at ease and make for a more productive conversation.

-Since that time I have always been conscious about maintaining 100% eye contact with people when there are distractions that could draw my eyes away from them.
-Because of this uncomfortable experience, I never look away from the person who is talking to me, unless someone interrupts me.
-And even then, as soon as possible I return my eyes and attention back to the person to whom I was originally talking.
+Since that time, I have always been conscious about maintaining 100% eye contact with people when there are distractions that could draw my eyes away from them.
+Because of this uncomfortable experience, I never look away from the person who is talking to me unless someone interrupts me.
+And even then, as soon as possible, I return my eyes and attention back to the person to whom I was originally talking.

 When you are the person talking, it’s acceptable to occasionally look away in order to collect your thoughts.
-If there are distractions in the room, you must make certain to maintain your focus and eye contact on the person who is listening to you.
+If there are distractions in the room, you must make certain to maintain your focus and eye contact with the person who is listening to you.

 Speaking To More Than One Person

-When you are taking part in conversation with a group of two or more people, additional challenges are presented.
+When you are taking part in a conversation with a group of two or more people, additional challenges are presented.

 When you are with a group and a member of the group is talking, you should give this person your full attention by making 100% eye contact.
 Have you ever talked to a group of people and wondered who was really listening?
 The reason you felt that way was because people weren’t making eye contact with you.
 How did that make you feel?
-When you make eye contact with people who are talking, they will know you are listening, sense your respect and appreciate your undivided attention.
+When you make eye contact with people who are talking, they will know you are listening, sense your respect, and appreciate your undivided attention.

 If you don’t look at the person talking, they WILL notice.
-Not only will they notice, but also they will feel disconnected from you and perhaps even worse, sense a lack of respect.
+Not only will they notice, but they will also feel disconnected from you and perhaps, even worse, sense a lack of respect.

-As the Golden Rule so appropriately states, “do unto others, as you would have them do unto you.”
+As the Golden Rule so appropriately states, “Do unto others as you would have them do unto you.”
 If you want people to listen to you when you talk, then be sure you are listening to them when they talk.